-The Department of Counseling, Educational Psychology and Research offers these programs in the Counseling major.
+The Department of Counseling, Educational Psychology and Research offers five programs within the Counseling Division.
 Please select the appropriate concentration in the application system.

 - Counseling (MS)